algaebrown/oligoCLIP/README.md

     - Yeolab internal users: `module load snakemake/7.3.8`
 - Download this repository: `https://github.com/algaebrown/oligoCLIP.git` and then checkout this branch `git checkout oligo-pe`
     - `git branch` to double check you are on the right branch.
-- Download depending repository and modify config variables as follow: # TODO: containerize or make to snakemake hub
-    - Yeolab internal users don't need to.
-- Install skipper dependecies and modify the following config variables:`JAVA_PATH`,`UMICOLLAPSE_PATH`, `R_EXE`. # TODO: containerize
-    - follow [skipper instructions](https://github.com/YeoLab/skipper#prerequisites) to set up
-- Most dependencies are already specified in `rules/envs`.
-When running snakemake, using `--use-conda` should automatically install everything for you.
+- Most dependencies are already specified `conda:` and `container:` for each rule.
+When running snakemake, using `--use-conda` and `--use-singularity` should automatically install everything for you.

 # How to run.